-Mark Stuart Day is a Visiting Lecturer at the Massachusetts Institute of Technology (MIT).
+Mark Stuart Day is Chief Scientist at Netskope.
+From time to time he is a Visiting Lecturer at the Massachusetts Institute of Technology (MIT).
 He was formerly Chief Scientist at Riverbed Technology for 10 years as the company grew from about 40 people to more than 2500 people, and from less than a million dollars to more than a billion dollars in revenue.

 Before Riverbed, he was technical leader for product management in the content networking business unit of Cisco Systems.
 He joined Cisco with the acquisition of SightPath, a Boston-area startup, in 2000.
 Previously, he was at Lotus, where his work contributed to the creation of Lotus Sametime.

 In the IETF, he was founding chair of the working group on Content Internetworking (CDI) and was closing co-chair of the working group on Instant Messaging and Presence Protocol (IMPP).
 He is an author of RFCs 2778 and 2779, which define the terms and requirements for interoperable presence and instant messaging and have been widely cited in both IETF and non-IETF work.

 His first job after college was at BBN.
 There he was responsible for the first testing of the NU network management system for the Arpanet, predecessor to the Internet.

 He has 38 issued patents relating to presence, streaming media, content networking, mobile communications, security, and telephony.
 His most commercially significant invention is split termination for secure communication protocols, which is the basis for the SSL optimization features offered in the Riverbed Steelhead product line since 2007.
 His other notable technical work includes contributions to the programming languages Argus and Theta and to the distributed object database Thor.